Do I need a fireworks permit?

 - it’s too dry

-- it’s too windy (winds are forecasted to exceed 15 km/h as per Environment Canada)
+- it’s too windy (winds are forecasted to exceed 15 km/h)

-- lack of available manpower (due to other ongoing incidents, Emergency Services would not be able to respond should your fire get out of control)
+- lack of available manpower (due to other ongoing incidents)

-This status is evaluated up to four times daily and may change quickly.
-Therefore, we encourage residents to consider the size and possible duration of their planned burn before proceeding.
+This status is continually monitored and may change quickly.
+We encourage residents to consider their fire size and possible duration prior to burning.

-The health and safety of our residents is very important.
-That includes incidents of excessive or toxic smoke, burning prohibited materials, burning improperly or burning during a fire advisory or ban.
+Complaints may include incidents of excessive or toxic smoke, burning prohibited materials, burning improperly or burning during a fire ban or advisory.

 All fire and fireworks permits are suspended during a fire advisory as open burning is not allowed.
 Recreational fires with appropriate screens are allowed.
 This includes charcoal barbecues, recreational fires in campgrounds and where appropriate, in parks.